Saturday, October 14, 2023

 But sure enough, neither snow nor coyote nor I fazed that woodhen.
 There she is:

 This later-nesting hen is nearly buried, but, bless her, she perseveres.
 Her eggs stay warm again.
 I wonder, how often does she have to eat?
 For how long could she stay away from those precious eggs?
 With an incubation time of 20 days, she has eight days left until they hatch.
-(Yesterday's four fluffballs we can suppose are snuggled under their mom and the snow too.)
+(Yesterday's four fluffballs we can suppose are snuggled under their mom in this snow.)

 Then other demands on my time lured me away.
 I never saw her on her nest again.